 An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

-Today’s article is an interview with widely known software testing specialist Mr. Michael Bolton, a Software Testing Teacher, Author, Consultant and thought leader.
+STH is thrilled to present an interview with popular software testing specialist Mr. Michael Bolton.
+He is a Software Testing Teacher, Author, Consultant and thought leader.

-This is part of our ‘know a leader‘ interview series of famous personalities on SoftwareTestingHelp.
-Check our last interview with Neeraj Tripathi, VP of Global QA at Infor.
+This is part of our ‘Know The Leader’ interview series with famous personalities on SoftwareTestingHelp.
+You can also check out our previous interview with Neeraj Tripathi, VP of Global QA at Infor.

-For a complete list of his work, accomplishments, courses, and activities, check his blog here.
+For a complete list of his work, accomplishments, courses, and activities, you can also check out his blog here.

 micheal bolton software testing help

-Question #1) Could you please share your story briefly about how you became a software tester?
+Question #1) First of all, let’s start with how did you become a software tester?
+Could you please share your story briefly with us?
 A lot of our readers are QA-aspirants and we believe your story will resonate with them and inspire them.

 Michael: There are several ways to answer that question.

-I could say that I became a software tester when I started editing the school newspaper, too long ago to mention.
+I could say that I became a software tester when I started editing the school newspaper, but it is too long ago to mention.
 I could say that I became a software tester when I started using software.
-I could definitely say that I became a software tester when I started writing software, in 1988 or so.
-Or I could say that I became a software tester when I started working in technical support, in 1990.
+I would also say that I became a software tester when I started writing software, around 1988 and when I started working in technical support, in 1990.

-The experience and skills that I developed in all of those situations contributed to making me qualified for a job called “software tester”.
-I was offered a job with that title at Quarterdeck, in 1994 or so.
+The experience and skills that I developed in all these situations contributed to making me qualified for a job called “software tester”.
+I was offered a job with that title at Quarterdeck around 1994.

 Question #2) What, according to you, is the best part about being a software tester?

-Michael: Lots of other classes focus on memorizing terminology so that you can pass an exam.
+Michael: Lots of classes focus on memorizing terminology so that you can pass an exam.
 We don’t have exams.
-It’s not that terminology is unimportant; we think words are very important because they help us think about things in sharper ways.
+The terminology is not unimportant; we think words are very important because they help us think about things in sharper ways.

 So we do talk about how we think about testing, and offer some vocabulary for that, but we don’t insist that you use our words for things.
 We do suggest—quite strongly—that you think deeply about your own ideas about your craft, and how you talk about them.
 And that you talk about your craft with other people.
 That’s what experts do.

 Interactive testing exercises happen in Rob Sabourin’s Just in Time Testing classes, for one; and in greater depth over a longer timescale in the BBST classes, too.
-The classes are powerful—and justifiably popular—because testing requires practice, not just talk.
+The classes are powerful and justifiably popular because testing requires practice, not just talking.

 Michael: The biggest challenge that I see is that employers misunderstand testing, and therefore hold it to a low standard.

-It’s too easy for some testers to remain unskilled because the managers who hire them are unskilled.
-At the same time, many testers don’t work on their skills—technical skills, critical thinking, systems thinking, reporting—so the situation amplifies itself.
+It’s too easy for some testers to remain unskilled because even the managers who hire them are unskilled.
+At the same time, many testers don’t work on their skills (technical skills, critical thinking, systems thinking, reporting) so the situation amplifies itself.

 Question #5) Which is more important to be a successful tester- Analytical & Critical thinking Or tool & Process expertise?